 A photographic exploration into an industry-turned-craft.

-Letterpress: A mechanical impression-based printing technique from a bygone era that utilizes raised metal and wooden type to imprint words on a page.
+Letterpress: A mechanical impression-based printing technique from a bygone era that utilises raised metal and wooden type to imprint words on a page.

 Johannes Gutenberg perfected the practice of letterpress in the fifteenth century and from here it became the primary form of printing and communication for more than 500 years.
 But then some thirty years ago this method of printing came to an abrupt end with the invention of digital printing technologies.